 Why You Should Work with Denver Tax Return Service: Joshua Berman

 I am an honest person who observes the highest level of ethics.
 I provide excellent client service and my fees are fair and transparent.
-Asides from being the Enrolled Agent I’m always up-to-date with all changes in regulations governing EITC.
+Aside from being an Enrolled Agent I’m always up-to-date with all changes in regulations governing EITC.
 My services are comprehensive and include:

 - Filing Form 1040 tax returns, including EITC claims, on your behalf

 - Assessing whether you qualify for the EITC